nobias-fht/advanced-scripting/docs/course/macro_recorder/thresholding.md

 !!!Question
     Using the recorder, run all thresholds methods on the image.

-    *Hint*: It is only one click for the threshold. :wink:
+    *Hint*: It is only one click to rull every threshold methods. :wink: